-Federal Income Tax Exemption
+Federal Tax Withholding Exemption

 If you meet the requirements for exemption from federal income tax withholding, you can claim “exempt” on line 7 of IRS Form W-4.
 In this case, your employer shouldn’t take any federal income tax out of your paychecks.
 At the time of publication, you’re exempt if in the last year you had the right to a full refund because you owed no federal income tax, and if in the present year you expect a full refund because you don’t see yourself owing any tax.
+If you meet these two conditions, you can request to have no federal income tax withheld from your check.

 State Income Tax Exemption